 To have great ideas, you must see things from all perspectives.
 The best way to do this is to have conversations with your diverse team.
 If everyone thinks like you do, there will only be good ideas, not great ones.
 You need to surround yourself with people who will tell you the truth, not just the people who agree with you.
 Build a team that works in different strengths than you do, and use those strengths to build better ideas for your business.
 The more input, the better.
 It gives you more feedback and data, which will improve your ideas.

 Dollar Shave Club allows members to select blades for $3 to $9 per month and receive them directly to their door.
 It was an unheard-of concept in the shaving industry, but in 2011, Michael Dubin and Mark Levine knew they were onto something big.
-Their idea proved successful, and they now own 16 percent of the U.S. cartridge market by volume.
+Their idea proved successful, and by 2015 owned 16% of the U.S. cartridge market by volume.
 Their rapid growth launched them just ahead of Schick as the nation’s second-largest brand.
-In online razor sales, Dollar Shave Club commands nearly 50 percent market share, according to Slice Intelligence, a digital commerce research company.
+In online razor sales, Dollar Shave Club commanded over 50% market share pre-acquisition, according to Statista.

 Dollar Shave Club revolutionized the shaving industry, not only because they made the art of shaving easier for consumers, but because they are a company who understands their customers.
 Sure, other companies collect data, but not all companies dissect it.
 Using analytics allows Dollar Shave Club to deliver an outstanding customer experience every time.
 With more than 2.2 million happy subscribers, they have driven a stake in the ground of a previously undisrupted industry, all by understanding that business is about people.